Dead2/stabilizer/README.md

 front-end.
 Stabilizer's build system assumes LLVM include files will be accessible through your default include path.

-By default, Stabilizer will use GCC and the [Dragonegg](http://dragonegg.llvm.org/) plugin to produce LLVM IR.
+By default, Stabilizer will use the Clang front end.
+For GCC, use the [Dragonegg](http://dragonegg.llvm.org/) plugin to produce LLVM IR.
 Fortran programs can only be built with the GCC front end.
 Stabilizer is tested against GCC version 4.6.2.